 Now you can start to control internet access based on users using BrowseControl.
 You can do this with one of three internet content filtering methods:

 With BrowseControl’s category filtering feature you can easily block millions of websites across hundreds of predefined categories.
 In just a few clicks you can prevent users from accessing social media, pornography, and other undesirable categories of websites.

 If you would like to limit internet access to a pre-authorized list of websites, you can easily do that in BrowseControl.

 Controlling access to the internet is a critical component of organizational security, productivity management, and acceptable use policy enforcement.
 The best internet filter will depend on the needs of your environment, the devices you would like to control, and the level of granularity desired.

-Ready to control internet access?
+Ready to start with internet content filtering in your organization?
 Get started with a FREE 14-day trial of BrowseControl, CurrentWare’s web content filtering software.